-- 46. The vague and subjective language in the statute fails to provide further explanation or clarification.
+37. The vague and subjective language in the statute fails to provide further explanation or clarification.
 It contains no description of the advocacy for "diversity, equity, and inclusion" or "political or social activism" engagement that it prohibits.
-Rather, the statute references the State Board of Education's rules and the BOG's regulations as guides for interpreting the Legislature's vague language, providing no affirmative guidance on which programs or campus activities might land in the bill's crosshairs. - 47.
-S.B.
+Rather, the statute references the State Board of Education's rules and the BOG's regulations as guides for interpreting the Legislature's vague language, providing no affirmative guidance on which programs or campus activities might land in the bill's crosshairs.

+38. S.B.
 266 also "[r]equires the Board of Governors to provide a directive for universities to review programs [sic] violations of state law regarding discrimination and those based on specified theories" in the law.
-15 The law further mandates a "periodic review of general education core courses" and requires a public university BOT and the BOG to approve general education courses at the institution.
-This provision applies to both the state-wide general education courses set forth in Regulation 8.0005 and university-specific general education courses.
+The law further mandates a "periodic review of general education core courses" and requires a public university BOT and the BOG to approve general education courses at the institution.
 Under section 1007.25(3), general education courses "may not distort significant historical events or include a curriculum that teaches identity politics" and cannot be "based on theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political, and economic inequities."
 The statute does not, however, define "distort" or "identity politics."
-The statute also mandates the inclusion of "selections from the Western canon" in Humanities courses, 18 without defining what the "Western canon" means.
-Under section 1007.55(1), general education courses may not include "[c]ourses with a
+The statute also mandates the inclusion of "selections from the Western canon" in Humanities courses, without defining what the "Western canon" means.

-&lt;sup>14 Section 1000.05 includes the Stop W.O.K.E.
+&lt;sup>16 Section 1000.05 includes the Stop W.O.K.E.
 Act.
 See Fla.
 Stat. § 1000.05(4) (2022).

-&lt;sup>15 Pro.
+&lt;sup>17 Pro.
 Staff of the S. Appropriations Comm. on Educ., Bill Analysis and Fiscal Impact Statement at 1, https://perma.cc/M2T4-G4QS (last accessed Dec.
 3, 2024) (discussing section 1001.706(5)(a) (2023)).